The color you choose for your logo can take your design from “good” to “wow, impressive”!

 Your logo color is powerful; it can tell your audience a lot about your business from just a quick glance, and distinguish your business from the competition by emphasizing specific traits.

-If you’re looking for a logo that’ll express love, warmth, excitement, energy, courage, and leadership, red is the color for you.
+In red’s case, you’re getting a logo that will express love, warmth, excitement, energy, courage, leadership, and more.
+Check out the full list:

 In the design world, red demands attention.
 The CNN logo uses the color red to signify their role as leaders in the news industry.